 The Northern Irishman says that the winger's recent goal against Manchester City in a pre-season friendly in New York made him think of the four-time Ballon d'Or winner

-Sterling scored in pre-season clashes against Manchester City and Olympiacos in the Reds' International Champions Cup campaign in the United States after appearing in all three of England's World Cup games.
+Sterling scored in pre-season clashes against Manchester City and Olympiakos in the United States, after appearing in all three of England's World Cup games.

-Rodgers feels Sterling showed his class in the USA, and is developing into a player who fans will want to watch - much like three-time Ballon d'Or winner Messi.
+Rodgers feels that the diminutive winger has proven this summer that he is developing into a player who fans will want to watch - much like four-time Ballon d'Or winner Messi.